alexblakes/uom_git_intro/paper/paper.md

 Here's some waffle which may or may not be relevant.

-# Simulations
+# Conclusion
-Here we simulate a PhD student who knows how to use github.
+Here's a conclusions section.
+Eureka!